Tiny-Earth/DemoSite/site/src/summative.md

 ## A Framework for Summative Assessment

-You already have the frameworks!
+You already have the framework!
 Recall that when we leverage backward design, we:

 - Identify desired results about enduring understanding (learning objectives).
 - Articulate what evidence would indicate progress toward and achievement of understanding.